ucquantum/momentum/application.md

 I am a computer science student and I believe that many other CS students are interested in the massive speedup that quantum computing allows for, but there is not a student-led organization to provide for people to meet and exchange ideas.

-Many of the official University resources to get involved in quantum computing require prerequiste knowledge and courses, this would be a way for people to get involved without any former knowledge.
+Many of the official University resources to get involved in quantum computing require prerequisite knowledge and courses, this would be a way for people to get involved without any former knowledge.

 One of the primary goals of the club is to be as open to people outside the UChicago community as possible by creating educational content for everyone.
 This will reflect the administration's focus on quantum engineering and show it from the side of excited students.